Hammer&Hope

 Kandace Montgomery is a grassroots organizer, trainer, and movement strategist who co-founded Black Visions in Minneapolis.

 Hahrie Han is a professor of political science at Johns Hopkins University.
-She is the author of the. forthcoming book Undivided: The Quest for Racial Solidarity in an American Church.
+She is the author of Undivided: The Quest for Racial Solidarity in an American Church.

 Hammer & Hope is free to read.
 Sign up for our newsletter, donate to our magazine, and follow us on Instagram, Threads, TikTok, Facebook, and Twitter.